adilgarde/diouanawoman/README.md

 Audrey Dilgarde
 Founder-Scholar, Diouana Womanomics

-My work sits at the intersection of culture, economics, and data science, with the long-term goal of developing **Erotic Capital Economics** as a new research discipline and school of thought.
+My work sits at the intersection of culture, behavoiral economics, and data science, with the long-term goal of developing **Erotic Capital Economics** as a new research discipline and school of thought.